Waleed-abdullah/SmartBrainAPI/README.md

 The live demo of this project can be found at: https://smart-brain-777.herokuapp.com/

+You also need to add your own API Key in image.js file.

 To use the files, download them and run ```npm install``` and then change the following code in the package.json file:
 ```